avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/demo-iotc-x-linux-ai/QuickStart_Webinar.md

 8. When prompted to replace the .crt file type `A`
 9. When prompted again, type `yes`

-**Script Completion**: After completion, your device should be fully configured and ready for IoTConnect.
+**Script Completion**: After completion, your device should be fully configured and ready for /IOTCONNECT.
 If any issues arise, the script provides feedback to help with troubleshooting.

 ---
 # 12. Import a Dashboard
-The interactive demo can be loaded by using the Dynamic Dashboard feature of IoTConnect.
+The interactive demo can be loaded by using the Dynamic Dashboard feature of /IOTCONNECT.
 The pre-configured demo dashboard is available here: [dashboard_template_stm32mp2_classification.json](templates/dashboard_template_stm32mp2_classification.json?raw=1) (**must** Right-Click the link, Save As)

-* **Download** the template then select "Create Dashboard" from the top of the IoTConnect portal
+* **Download** the template then select "Create Dashboard" from the top of the /IOTCONNECT portal
 * **Select** the "Import Dashboard" option and **Select** the *Template* and *Device Name* used previously
 * **Input** a name and complete the import